Maria Celeste Wagner, Ph.D.

 Bio

-Celeste Wagner is an Assistant Professor in the Department of Journalism at the College of Journalism and Communications at the University of Florida.
-She holds a Ph.D. in Communication from the Annenberg School for Communication at the University of Pennsylvania.
-She received a Licenciatura (BA) in Communication from Universidad de San Andrés in Argentina, her home country, and an MA in Communication at the University of Pennsylvania.
+Celeste Wagner is an Assistant Professor in the Department of Journalism at University of Florida’s College of Journalism and Communications and is also an Affiliate Faculty at the Center for Latin American Studies.
+She received a Ph.D. in Communication from the Annenberg School for Communication at the University of Pennsylvania in 2022.
+Previously, she obtained a Licenciatura (BA) in Communication from Universidad de San Andrés in Argentina in 2013, her home country, and an MA in Communication at the University of Pennsylvania in 2018.

-From a mixed methods and comparative approach, Wagner studies media reception and influence around political and social issues, particularly those related to intersecting gender inequalities in the Americas.
-To understand these processes, she primarily draws from surveys, experiments, and qualitative interviewing methods.
+Dr. Wagner studies processes of media reception and influence around political and social issues, particularly intersecting gender inequalities in the Americas.
+Methodologically, her research draws from qualitative interviewing methods, surveys, experiments and comparative approaches.
 Fieldwork for her research has been conducted in Argentina and the United States.

-In both Argentina and the United States, Wagner has taught introduction to communication, history of the media, social scientific methods, and media and popular culture.
-In 2015, Wagner received a Teaching Award at Universidad de San Andrés, given to the best Teaching Assistant at the university.
+Dr. Wagner currently teaches an undergraduate class titled “Media, Cultures and Identity” and a graduate level course on Academic Writing.
+Previously, in both Argentina and the United States, she taught introduction to communication, history of the media, social scientific methods, and critical approaches to popular culture.
+In 2015, she received a Teaching Award at Universidad de San Andrés, given to the best Teaching Assistant at the university.

-Among other appointments, Wagner is a member of the organizing committee of the “Media & Communication in Global Latinidades” Pre-Conference at ICA; a research affiliate at the Center for Media and Society in Argentina, and a Working Group coordinator at the Latin American Interdisciplinary Gender Network.
+Among other appointments, she is a faculty affiliate at the Center for Latinx Digital Media at Northwestern University; a member of the organizing committee of the “Media & Communication in Global Latinidades” Pre-Conference at ICA; a research affiliate at the Center for Media and Society in Argentina, and a member of Digital Journalism’s Editorial Board.

 Areas of Expertise